 And unlike some firms, with us what you see is what you get.
 Public Works is a firm of dedicated career public servants, in both government and public education.
 When you partner with us, these are the seasoned professionals you will see doing the actual work.

-Eric B. Schnurer, president of Public Works, has been helping governors and other high-level government decision-makers to make government work more efficiently and effectively since 1993 when he served as chief-of-staff to the Acting Governor of Pennsylvania.
+Eric B. Schnurer, president of Public Works, LLC has been helping governors and other high-level government decision-makers to make government work more efficiently and effectively since 1993 when he served as chief-of-staff to the Acting Governor of Pennsylvania.

 As chief-of-staff, Mr. Schnurer personally oversaw the design of the Acting Governor’s budget proposal, including detailed savings across state government to pay for a large business tax cut.
 He founded Public Works in 1995 to bring governments the public-focused consulting he expected in government, and since 2003 has overseen Public Works’ provision of consulting services to government agencies across the country, including Governors, Mayors, agency heads, and legislators in over half of the states in the United States.
 He has since helped make Public Works one of the leading firms in the country offering structured performance reviews of government agencies.